BenjaminKobjolke/split-audio-on-keyword/README.md

 - `--trim-before`: Remove seconds before the main keyword instead of after
   - By default, seconds are removed after the keyword
   - With this flag, seconds are removed before the keyword
-- `--end-keyword`: Keyword that marks the end of a segment
+- `--end-keyword`: Keyword(s) that mark the end of a segment (comma-separated)
-  - Case-insensitive and ignores punctuation like the main keyword
+  - Case-insensitive and ignores punctuation like the main keywords
+  - Multiple keywords are treated as alternatives - any of them will end a segment
-  - Splits will end at this keyword when found
+  - Example: "goodbye,bye,end" will end segments at any of these words
 - `--trim-end-keyword-remove-seconds`: Number of seconds to remove when trimming around end-keyword (default: 2.0)
   - Controls how many seconds to remove around the end-keyword
   - Can be a decimal number (e.g., 1.5)